CrackTheCode016/intro-to-rust-workshop/content/HACKMD.md

 * Pallets are building blocks for your blockchain
 * Each pallet's configuration is a trait, called `Config`, which has associated types.
+* The runtime itself has a configuration trait

 ---